denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # THE ANALYSIS

 ## Consensus Sequences (Nucleotide)
-All code in this section to be ran on the cloud HPC.
+All code in this section needs to be ran on the cloud HPC.

-The first thing we will do is get consensus sequences for the reference gene so it can then be used in later stages of the analysis create a consensus sequence for the tetraploid and diploid.
+The first thing we will do is get consensus sequences for the reference gene so it can then be used in later stages of the analysis.
 This can be accomplished by entering the command below into the command line.

 ```bash
 conda activate /shared/apps/conda/bio2